zakariaGatter/zshing/README.md

     if you find this message and you sure that the plugin is work properly

-    > [X] -: """" :- Zshing can't source This Plugin there is no [zsh/sh] extension
+    > [X] -: "REPONAME" :- Zshing can't source This Plugin there is no [zsh/sh] extension

-    just add `.zsh` to the source file
+    just add `.zsh/.sh` to the source file

 ## Using Zshing

 ```
-    ZSHING ( 0.1 )
+    ZSHING ( 0.2 )
     Write by Zakaria Gatter (zakaria.gatter@gmail.com)

-    Zsh Plugin to manage Plugin semiler to VundleVim
+    Zsh Plugin to manage Plugin similar to VundleVim

     OPTS :
-        zshing_install  [Install Plugin direct from source]
+        zshing_install  [Install Plugin direct from Local or Online git Repos]
         zshing_update   [Update existing Plugins in your system]
         zshing_clean    [Clean and Remove unwanted Plugins]
         zshing_search   [Search for Plugins Themes and Completions]